thematters/thespace-snapper/docs/design.md

 ```
 {
-    bk_num: int,        // block number for this delta
+    bk: int,        // block number for this delta
     cid: string         // ipfs cid for this delta
 }
 ```